neoforged/Documentation/docs/concepts/internationalization.md

 The first parameter of the `TranslatableContents(String, Object...)` constructor is a translation key, and the rest are used for formatting.
 The only supported format specifiers are `%s` and `%1$s`, `%2$s`, `%3$s` etc. Formatting arguments may be `Component`s that will be inserted into the resulting formatted text with all their attributes preserved.

-A `MutableComponent` can be created using `Component#translatable` by passing in the `TranslatableContents`'s parameters.
-It can also be created using `MutableComponent#create` by passing in the `ComponentContents` itself.

 ### `TextComponentHelper`

-- `createComponentTranslation(CommandSource, String, Object...)` creates a localized and formatted `MutableComponent` depending on a receiver.
-The localization and formatting is done eagerly if the receiver is a vanilla client.
-If not, the localization and formatting is done lazily with a `Component` containing `TranslatableContents`.
+- `createComponentTranslation(CommandSource, String, Object...)` is useful for creating `MutableComponent` when replying to `CommandSource`.
+If receiver is vanilla client, it will eagerly localize and format the provided translation key in English, as vanilla will lack localization data required to do it itself.
+Otherwise it will create `MutableComponent` with `TranslatableContents`.
 This is only useful if the server should allow vanilla clients to connect.

 [langs]: https://minecraft.fandom.com/wiki/Language#Languages
 [converter]: https://tterrag.com/lang2json/